 Who run the world?
 GIRLS.
-From March 16th - April 1st, women’s basketball also has its March Madness tournament.
-The tournament will run the exact same way as we outlined above for the men’s (though without a First Four because there’s only 64 teams in the women’s tournament), but instead of Selection Sunday, teams are revealed on Monday.
-So much for ladies first.
+From March 22nd – April 7th, women’s basketball also has its March Madness tournament.
+The tournament will run the exact same way as we outlined above for the men’s (though without a First Four because there’s only 64 teams in the women’s tournament), but instead of Selection Sunday, teams are revealed on Selection Monday.
+So much for ladies first…